thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 };
 ```

-At multiple points throughtout `query` we might determine we need to update our queries value.
+At multiple points throughout `query` we might determine we need to update our queries value.
 `update_value` shares that logic in one place:
 Updating a query value comprises three tasks.
-First, we add an edge to our depedency graph:
+First, we add an edge to our dependency graph:

 ```rs
 if let Some(parent) = &self.parent {